chriscarty00/edge-developer.de-DE/microsoft-edge/devtools-guide-chromium/remote-debugging/webviews.md

    WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
    See the License for the specific language governing permissions and limitations under the License.  -->
-# <a name="get-started-with-remote-debugging-android-webviews"></a>Erste Schritte mit remote debuggen von Android WebViews
+# <a name="get-started-with-remote-debugging-android-webviews"></a>Erste Schritte mit Remotedebugging von Android-WebViews

-Debuggen Sie Android WebViews in Ihren systemeigenen Android-Apps mithilfe von Microsoft Edge Developer Tools.
+Debuggen Sie Android WebViews in Ihren nativen Android-Apps mit Microsoft Edge Entwicklertools.

 Verwenden Sie devTools unter Android 4.4 \(KitKat\) oder höher, um WebView-Inhalte in systemeigenen Android-Apps zu debuggen.